 - improving the quality and breadth of data available to help identify trends, emerging areas of concern and to inform responses

 - highlighting those at increased risk.

 The AIHW respectfully acknowledges those who have died or have been affected by suicide or intentional self-harm.
 We are committed to ensuring our work continues to inform improvements in both community awareness and prevention of suicide and self-harm.
-For more information see Principles for the system.
+For more information see About.

 Email notifications of all updates can be provided.
 For more information visit the subscribe to release notices page.

 Regular updates to statistics on deaths by suicide, intentional self-harm and suicidal behaviour among Australians, including among different population groups.